top of page

 • What dances will my child learn?

 Dancing is a social activity that requires interpersonal as well as physical grace.
 Students will learn how to be a considerate and thoughtful dance partner in order to ensure a wonderful experience before, during, and after each dance.
-While there are many social dances, we focus on the most popular such as Waltz, Swing, Rumba, & other Fun Social Dance Techiques.
+While there are many social dances, we focus on the most popular such as Waltz, Swing, Rumba, & Two-Step.
+We also teach many non-partner dances.
+The goal of the dance component is not to turn your child into a professional dancer.
+We want the students to know a few simple steps that will allow then to feel comfortable in any social dance environment.

 • For the dancing component of the class, how are students partnered up?